Five Ways of Experiencing Sedona

 Sedona ranks among the country’s best places for spiritual rejuvenation.
 Travelers flock to this small town (population 10,000) to unplug, chill and relax in the midst of natural, untamed beauty.
 The beauty we need.

 Go on a Hike

-Hiking paths are plentiful and well-marked, allowing up close views of the towering red rocks.
+Hiking paths are plentiful and well-marked, allowing up-close views of the towering red rocks.
 On foot, you’ll find that Sedona is more than tall structures.
-Sloped hills, mountain plateaus, desert expanses, dusty trails and box canyons (where there’s one way in and one way out) are just a sample of what you’ll see.
+Sloping hills, mountain plateaus, desert expanses, dusty trails, and box canyons (where there’s one way in and one way out) are just a sample of what you’ll see.
 If you can, wear hiking shoes rather than sneakers, keep a hat on for shade and bring plenty of water.

 Take a Ride on a Bike

-While hiking and biking through Sedona has its perks, the authentic Sedona experience involves being still.
+While hiking and biking through Sedona have their perks, the authentic Sedona experience involves being still.
 You might have to walk or hop on a bike to get to a quiet place.
 But the point is to sit and clear your mind of everything except the beauty of your surroundings.
 Meditate, pray or just breathe.
 And be grateful for a life that gives you this experience.

 Enter into a Vortex

 If you want to take the Zen of Sedona to another level, visit a Vortex site.
-Visit Sedona, the city’s travel organization, describes vortexes as “swirling centers of energy that are conducive to healing, meditation and self-exploration.
+Visit Sedona, the town’s travel organization describes vortexes as “swirling centers of energy that are conducive to healing, meditation, and self-exploration.
 These are places where the earth seems especially alive with energy.
-Many people feel inspired, recharged or uplifted after visiting a vortex.”
+Many people feel inspired, recharged, or uplifted after visiting a vortex.”
 Here’s where they’re located.